-They may not have had cosy dog beds or warm dog blankets in the wild, but dogs soon learned that by circling several times before they lay down they could flatten the grass to make a comfortable resting place for the night.
+They may not have had cozy beds or warm blankets in the wild, but dogs soon learned that by circling several times before they lay down they could flatten the grass to make a comfortable resting place for the night.

-In some of our pet, however, this instinct is still very much in evidence.
+However, in some of our pets, this instinct is very much alive and kicking.

 Just watch your Cocker's actions before he lays down - if he's anything like mine, he'll circle a few times before flopping down on the rug or in his bed and then give a big contented sigh!

-Sleeping arrangements for your Spaniel are important and with such a diverse range of cosy beds and blankets available, there's no excuse!
+Sleeping arrangements for your Spaniel are important and with such a diverse range of cozy beds and blankets available, there's no excuse!

-There are so many different types to choose from, including designer beds, and so many variables to take into consideration that it can sometimes be difficult to choose!
+There are so many different types to choose from, including designer dog beds, and so many variables to take into consideration that it can sometimes be difficult to choose just one!

-What will you choose for your Cocker Spaniel, a padded dog bed (sometimes known as a snuggler), a pillow, a doggie mattress, a simple mat or a rug?
+Will you plump for a padded dog bed (sometimes known as a snuggler), a pillow, a doggie mattress, a simple mat or a rug?

-Before you make your choice it's advisable to consider what style of bed will best suit your Cocker; the bed's material; and its shape and size.
+Consider which style of bed will best suit him, the bed's material, and its shape and size.

-Where your pet sleeps may also have a bearing on your choice, for example, if he sleeps on your bed, you may choose a blanket for him to sleep on - it will help to keep your bedding clean too!
+Where your Cocker sleeps may also have a bearing on your choice, for example, if he sleeps on your bed, you may not bother with a bed, but choose a blanket for him to sleep on.
+It will also help to keep your bedding clean too!

-I don't know of any owners who don't have a selection of soft, welcoming blankets for their favourite Cocker Spaniel!
+I don't know of any owners who don't have a selection of soft, welcoming blankets for their favorite Cocker Spaniel!

 Blankets can be found in lots of interesting shapes and sizes to suit all types of pooch.